Joy connects us all – the formula for good health: show your most beautiful smile more often

-another pioneer of laughter research is paul mcghee. the psychologist was able to demonstrate in the 1970s that the pain tolerance can be increased by laughing. and laughter also does a lot for our immune system. the american neuro-immonologist, lee berk has conducted research at the loma linda university, california, into the extent to which intense laughter affects the activity of our natural killer cells and antibodies. his results were astonishing: they become much more active, allowing our immune system to run at full spee
+Another pioneer of laughter research is Paul McGhee.
+The psychologist was able to demonstrate in the 1970s that the pain tolerance can be increased by laughing.
+And laughter also does a lot for our immune system.
+The American neuro-immonologist, Lee Berk has conducted research at Loma Linda university, California, into the extent to which intense laughter affects the activity of our natural killer cells and antibodies.
+His results were astonishing: they become much more active, allowing our immune system to run at full speed.

-the researchers at the university of maryland have discovered which processes laughter specifically releases in our bodies (http://www.umm.edu). the scientists thereby worked with film sequences, which they showed test subjects. quite different sequences: a drama followed by a comedy. the researchers measured the blood flow in the upper arm artery of the test subjects before and after the film screening. the result was clear. the blood flow improved in 19 out of 20 test subjects after watching the funny film scenes. it was a different story after the drama: the result was worse for 14 of 20 test subjects. therefore, laughter has a demonstrably positive effect on our blood vessels, promoting blood circulation.
+The researchers at the University of Maryland have discovered which processes laughter specifically releases in our bodies https://www.umms.org/ummc.
+The scientists thereby worked with film sequences, which they showed test subjects.
+Quite different sequences: a drama followed by a comedy.
+The researchers measured the blood flow in the upper arm artery of the test subjects before and after the film screening.
+The result was clear.
+The blood flow improved in 19 out of 20 test subjects after watching the funny film scenes.
+It was a different story after the drama: the result was worse for 14 of 20 test subjects.
+Therefore, laughter has a demonstrably positive effect on our blood vessels, promoting blood circulation.

 Healthy medication at zero cost

 We breathe much deeper, the body cells are supplied with more oxygen.
 At the same time, laughter supports the healing processes.
 “The brakes are put on the production of stress hormones, including adrenaline and cortisone, when we laugh.
 Instead, serotonin – a happiness hormone – is released,” says Christian Rüger.
 This is not only helpful in the treatment of depression.